jjvanzon/Piano-Playing-Docs/chopin-mazurka-op-24-no-2/chopin-mazurka-op-24-no-2-phrase-structure.md

 The 2nd time it repeats, the first chord is sustained slightly longer:
 a'' - b - a' - b'

-Base notes sometimes differ from the chord's fundamental note.

 ### Fragment 3: Chorus

 The verse (fragment __2__) is always followed by a chorus (fragment __3__).